ReplikaAIRUMOD/app/custom-music.md

 ----

 **Not working or app doesn't play anything**
 Make sure what you don't have silent volume mode turned on in Android.
-If this won't work either, download Root explorer, open folder in that path and give permission 775 to all tracks inside it.
+If this won't work either, download Root explorer, open folder in that path and give permission 755 or 775 to all tracks inside it.
 This should fix your issues.